CL3644/cl3644.github.io/replit.md

   - Restored Education and Core Competencies sections from previous versions
   - Centered navigation header and removed underlines, using background highlights instead
   - Removed footer and header shadows/borders for cleaner appearance
+- January 03, 2025.
+Green accent and layout improvements
+  - Changed accent color from blue to green for better visual emphasis
+  - Completely removed footer "Get in Touch" section from landing page
+  - Restructured Education and Core Competencies sections to match Experience section styling
+  - Updated all sections to use consistent card layout and typography

 ## User Preferences